simula/host-ats/README.md

 # Code Ocean Capsule

 A reproducible Code Ocean capsule is runnable at this link: https://doi.org/10.24433/CO.2648317.v1

+# Dashboard Demonstration Videos

+The dashboard with a graphical user interface is available at YouTube: https://www.youtube.com/watch?v=HHMCdMucorI and https://www.youtube.com/watch?v=VZQaEy2VauQ